sree-lakshmi-n/frontend-mentor/profile-card-component/README-template.md

-# Frontend Mentor - Profile card component solution
+# Profile card component solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents